danuw/aio-quickstart-bash-scripts/README.md

 At first these scripts will follow the quickstart tutorial structure from the official documentation.

-In the future, they will offer alternatives to cover Ubuntu cluster set up and other testing environements, as well as new scenarios.
+In the future, they will offer alternatives to cover Ubuntu cluster set up and other testing environments, as well as new scenarios.

 ## Troubleshooting